evanhobbs/redux-easy-async/README.md

 1.  add a requests reducer that will track all async actions:

     ```javascript
-    import { createMultipleAsyncReducer } from 'redux-easy-async';
+    import { createAsyncReducer } from 'redux-easy-async';
-    // createMultipleAsyncReducer takes an array of async actions and returns
+    // createAsyncReducer takes an array of async actions and returns
     // a reducer that tracks them
-    const requestsReducer = createMultipleAsyncReducer([fetchPost]);
+    const requestsReducer = createAsyncReducer([fetchPost]);
     // now you have a reducer with keys for each each action passed to it
     // {
     //  FETCH_USER: {